 How to Get the Omina Vatican and Rome Card

 Ordering your OMNIA Vatican and Rome Card is easy.
-Personally, I never travel without ordering my card first.
-Simply head over to the OMNIA Vatican and Rome Card website by clicking here now.
+Simply head over to the OMNIA Vatican and Rome Card website by clicking here.
 Click “Buy Now” and you’re all set.

 - St. Peter’s Basilica